lhotari/jfr-gradle-plugin/README.md

 # jfr-gradle-plugin

 Gradle plugin for creating JFR logs for each build.
+JFR has shipped with Oracle Java since 1.7.0_40 .

 ## Usage